Opelousas Woman Hit and Killed By a Train - NewsBreak

 Opelousas Woman Hit and Killed By a Train

 Sad news out of St. Landry Parish as Sheriff Bobby Guidroz says that his office investigated a fatality of a pedestrian that was hit by a train on Friday, January 21.
-The...kpel965.com
+The...classicrock1051.com

 Sad news out of St. Landry Parish as Sheriff Bobby Guidroz says that his office investigated a fatality of a pedestrian that was hit by a train on Friday, January 21.
-The...kpel965.com
+The...classicrock1051.com

 Comments / 0